wmo-im/wis2box/docs/source/user/setup.rst

 The next step is to add station metadata to your wis2box.
 This can be done interactively using the wis2box-webapp or by bulk inserting stations from a CSV file.

-Please note only data for stations that have been added to the wis2box will be ingested and result in WIS2 notifications being published.
+Please note only data for stations that have been added to wis2box will be ingested and result in WIS2 notifications being published.

 If you want to bulk insert station-data from a CSV file, please refer to the :ref:`bulk-insert-stations` section.